How to Make Thịt Kho (Vietnamese Braised Pork)

 BRAISED PORK (THIT KHO)

-- Cut pork belly into 1" to 2" cubes in the direction where each piece will have a layer of skin, fat, and meat (you can use pork shoulder if you want leaner meat or a combo of both).
+- Cut pork belly into 2" cubes in the direction where each piece will have a layer of skin, fat, and meat (you can use pork shoulder if you want leaner meat or a combo of both).

 - In a pot on low heat, add sugar, caramelize, and brown the pork.